Compare the short list

 Recommended bottles

-These picks either cling well, cut through richer food, or hit hard without turning one-dimensional.
+These picks either cling well, cut through richer food, or hit hard without turning one-dimensional on wings or fried chicken.

 An extremely hot garlic-forward sauce that somehow keeps real flavor structure under all that reaper pressure.